Skip Navigation LinksHome > View Post

 Firstly, it clearly indicates to anybody else who has to work with your class (team mates etc) what the requirements are.

-Secondly, you get compile-time errors rather than run-time errors (though don't forget to add guard clauses to check for nulls and throw an ArgumentNullException).
+guard clauses to check for nulls and throw an ArgumentNullException).
 This is particularly useful if, somewhere in the middle of your project, you realise your class needs a fourth value to be in a valid state.
 Simply add an extra parameter to your constructor and the compiler will point out all the places you need to provide extra information.

 It's the programming equivalent of defensive driving.

-Bruusi Post By Bruusi
+Post By

 8:53 AM